Serbian protesters are back on the streets as clashes with government loyalists escalate

-BELGRADE, Serbia (AP) — Thousands of anti-government protesters returned to the streets in Serbia on Thursday evening after two days of clashes with loyalists of autocratic President Aleksandar Vucic and riot police that left dozens injured or detained.
+BELGRADE, Serbia (AP) — Thousands of anti-government protesters returned to the streets in Serbia on Thursday after two days of clashes with loyalists of autocratic President Aleksandar Vucic and riot police that left dozens injured or detained.
+Police fired tear gas in the country's capital and several other incidents were reported elsewhere.

 The demonstrators broke windows on the party's downtown office and carried away some documents and pieces of furniture from inside.
 The police or Vucic's supporters, who have guarded the office for months, where nowhere to be seen.